 On the basis of a single proof of concept built around one prototyped solar oven, the newbie baker part of the group then wrote a book and dozens of media started to take interest in his great self-proclaimed success - which is real for him and nothing in this post aims to diminish all the work he accomplished.
 Along the way, everything we tried to explain in terms of the African impact of Lytefire was dismissed.
 We saw Lytefire’s innovative approach progressively being cancelled from their storytelling, things being twisted to fit the new story and we had to insist a lot for him to mention our brand with journalists and to tell the truth on his site.

 Despite numerous attempts to slow things down and think things through, CPM Industrie’s factory owners kept going and they have marketed, built and sold less than 10 Lytefire Deluxe solar ovens over the first two years.
 The price was so excessive that we asked them to call it Lytefire “Deluxe” so we wouldn’t lose credibility in front of our international clients.
-A big prototype has also been made for Arnaud.
+The bigger prototype has also been made for Arnaud.
 And he proudly announced everywhere that 110 kg of solar baked bread could be made daily.
 And we all believed it.
 Yay.

 After that, surfing on this buzz in Normandie, NeoLoco, CPM and the consultants joined forces to create La Belle Tech, and then the TELED methodology to adapt the industrial sector to the limitations of solar, a.k.a. intermittent energy.
 They got financial support from French agencies to create things related to low-tech, and proposed to organize the production around the limitation of intermittent solar energy, and received lots of recognition.
 According to them, they “invented” the professionalization of low-tech and the “distributed factory".
 And so we continued to watch them being invited everywhere in France, in the top-class management schools and engineer’s programs to spread their vision, which is to “professionalize Low-Tech” and create “distributed factories”.
 Smart.